DbpGaming/sm64-portwithmychangesovergithubfuckingsuckingedition/readme.md

 9. 2 frame firsties
 10. skip peach config
 11. mario silhouette (doesn't work on pc currently)
+#### 12. reonucam3
+	right dpad for analog camera (should be changed to a bumper on pc port) tap dpad right to center the camera behind mario (same as above) dpad right plus joystick up to look over cliffs (also same as above) second controller right stick also is analog camera on emulator (this should work for pc-port controllers automatically but doesn't yet) down button to center to closest of 8 axis note most of these features don't work on courses with hardcoded cameras, so these won't be a thing in vanilla levels.

 you can find the credits for anything in the commits, i may add them to this readme later